Demo 4: The Spectral Theorem, Diagonalization, and Hermitian Matrices#

 (False, True)

 We could also try proving that \(B\) is positive definite via simulated-manual calculation.
 A strategy could be to prove axiom (i) in Definition 2.9.1, but since this would require that we test for all vectors in \(\mathbb{R}^4\), this might not be the best choice in Sympy.
 Instead, Theorem 2.9.1 (ii) would be easier to work with.
-So, we want to show that \(B\) has strictly positive eigenvalues.
-This turns out to be a challenging case, though:
+Here we want to show that \(B\) has strictly positive eigenvalues.
+This turns out to be a challenge, though:

 B.eigenvals()